google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ## Managing permissions

 By Installing your Progressive Web App it now becomes part of the system.
-Added sites show up on the Home screen, app drawer and throughout the Android System-UI as a user would expect.
+Added sites show up on the home screen, app drawer and throughout the Android System-UI as a user would expect.
 Permissions are handled differently, by default your app can only have the same permissions surface as Chrome would normally have when installed - you can't ask for Camera access at install time